Marula oil: Physical properties

 Marula oil has a clear, light yellow colour and a nutty aroma.
 It has a saponification value of approximately 188–199 and a specific gravity of 0.91–0.92 (at 15 °C).

 Traditional uses

 The Tsonga people of South Africa and Mozambique have used the oil as a moisturising body lotion for women and also as a massage oil for babies.
 In the past, Namibian women used marula oil rather than water to clean themselves.

-Marula oil is used in diets, especially for people of the Inhambane Province in Mozambique, Owambo in north central Namibia, Northern KwaZulu-Natal in South Africa and the Zvishavane district of Zimbabwe.
+Marula oil is used in diets, especially for people of the Inhambane Province in Mozambique, Owamboland in north central Namibia, Northern KwaZulu-Natal in South Africa and the Zvishavane district of Zimbabwe.
 Furthermore, marula plays an important role in the diet of Bushmen and Bantus.
 The Venda use the oil from the kernels to preserve meat, which enables it to last up to a year.
 Marula oil is considered a delicacy by local people, and is added to many traditional and modern recipes.